 If you have further questions, do get in touch using one of the options on our Contact Us page.

 What if there is a week I can’t make it?

 If we know you can’t make a particular week, we can ensure that you still received the notes for that week, along with the practices.
 It may also be possible to join the training online or attend the daytime course for one session.
 So, don’t worry too much if you know there is one week you can’t make.
 If it’s three or more weeks I can’t make?
 Generally, it’s a good idea to book on the following course – but, every situation is different, so do contact Mark to discuss; for example, it may be possible to book a number of one-to-one sessions to cover the content you won’t be able to make.

 You’re welcome to pay by bank transfer, credit card, cheque, or even cash, we ask for your preference on the booking form.

 Can I reserve a place on the course?

 You’re welcome to reserve a place with a deposit of £40, which will hold the place until 7 days before the course.
 So we ask for full payment at least 7 days prior to the course.

 What is the refund policy?

-A full refund is available if you choose to cancel your attendance 48 or more hours before the first training session, and a 70% refund right up until the first session.
+A full refund is available if you choose to cancel your attendance 48 or more hours before the first training session, and an 80% refund right up until the first session.
 A full refund is also available if you attend the first training session and decide that the course is not for you – just let us know within 24 hours of the first session.